gwb84/GCD_coure_project/README.md

 The y data set is converted from level numbers to activity descriptions

-For each of the six activities, the expected values of the measurement means and standard deviations are computed
+For each of the six activities, the expected values of the measurement means and standard deviations are computed for each of the 30 study participants
 These results are stored in a data frame with descriptive row and column names.
-The resulting tidy data is saved to a .csv file called x_tidy.csv
+The resulting tidy data is saved to a .txt file called X_tidy.txt

-### x_tidy.csv
+### X_tidy.txt

 This is the tidy data output file